Salammbô: Quotations

 The description of child sacrifice in chapter 13:

 Historical inaccuracies

-Flaubert departed from the Greek historian Polybius' account of the Punic Wars when it suited his purposes.
+Flaubert departed from the Greek historian Polybius's account of the Punic Wars when it suited his purposes.
 Though the mercenaries had executed a Carthaginian general named Hannibal, Flaubert did not want to contribute to confusion of that Hannibal with the far more familiar Hannibal who commanded the military forces of Carthage in the Second Punic War in the 3rd century BCE.
 He therefore changed the name of his character to Hanno, the name of other Carthaginian military figures of less prominence.